Norco Fluid HT 1 Review

 It is 2019, and there is an increasing number of compelling hardtail mountain bikes in the $1,500-$2,000 price range.
 New technology trickles down to lower price points every year, and we are now seeing 12-speed drivetrains and dropper posts in this price range.
-Yes, there are a lot of great options for the budget conscious buyers.
+Yes, there are a lot of great options for budget-conscious buyers.
 Unfortunately for the Fluid HT 1, we feel you can do substantially better with other bikes at a similar price.
 The Norco is not a bad bike, but there are better options.
 If you stumble across a deal on this bike, it could still be a viable option for some newer riders who want to get out on the trails.
 As they say, cash is king.

 If you want to put in some serious miles on a fast and light hardtail, the Ibis DV9 is a mile-crushing bike.
 The DV9 is a versatile bike that leans towards the cross-country application.
 The Ibis uses relatively conservative geometry that lends itself to tremendous power transfer and efficiency.
 This hardtail is far and above the best climber that we have tested.
-Steering is direct, and handling is razor sharp.
+Steering is direct, and handling is razor-sharp.
 Don't go thinking the DV9 is simply a cross-country, weight-weenie, bike.
 It is a fun descender that rips down flow trails and uses its quick-witted personality to slice through rock gardens.
 The DV9 is available in carbon fiber only.
-We tested the entry-level build kit which retails for $2,119.
+We tested the entry-level build kit which retails for $2,550.

 The Fluid HT is constructed out of good old-fashioned aluminum.
 Aluminum frames are less expensive and more resistant to rock strikes and crashes.
 The frame has a sleek and stealthy look that might be mistaken for a far more high-end bike at first glance.
 The Fluid HT can run 27.5+, 27.5, or 26+ wheels.
 26+ will lower your ride height slightly.
 Our bike came stock with 27.5+ wheels.
 One quirk about our test bike is that it has 141mm rear spacing.
 Not 142mm…141mm.